ExistensialReset/flowmosr/principles/FLOW_PLANETARY_JOURNEY_PRINCIPLES.md

 #### Accessibility
 - All transport and lodging wheelchair-accessible
-- Translation support for deaf/hard-of-hearing
+- Translation support for deaf/hard-of-hearing (sign language interpreters)
 - Medical needs communicated to host Node in advance

 #### Failure Modes & Responses